February 17, 2016

 - Sales documents

 After the September 11, 2001 terrorist attack at the WTC, businesses lost considerable data.
 But many managed to recover data and resume operations in different locations.
+Geo-Diversity with data centers is a smart strategy.

 Noting lessons learned from the 1993 bombing, Morgan Stanley Dean Witter analyst Charles Phillips in 2001 told InformationWeek: “It was probably one of the best-prepared office facilities from a systems and data-recovery perspective.”